Know Your Rights for Compensation

 Q: The insurance company said I didn’t need an attorney — is that true?

 A: Despite it being illegal for a non-attorney to provide legal advice, individuals with no legal backgrounds may still attempt to advise you.
 However, it is critical to remember that the insurance company does not have your best interest at heart, and is most likely trying to nickel-and-dime you.
-Before making any legal decision, you should always opt to receive an opinion from a qualified personal injury attorney.
+Before making any legal decision, you should always opt to get an opinion from a qualified personal injury attorney.

 Q: Do I have to visit a medical doctor?